 The 4 most common mistakes made on nutrition facts

 Your nutrition facts are a reflection of you, your product and your company.
-Properly prepared, they communicate to regulators and your customers that your company is credible, trustworthy and professional.
+How the Nutrition Facts are prepared for your food label communicates to regulators and your customers that your company is credible, trustworthy and professional.
 The future success of your business depends on nutrition facts that are formatted correctly and compliant.

 Below is a list of the 4 most common mistakes made on nutrition facts.
 This list is provided to help you steer clear of trouble spots and avoid breaking the regulations for nutrition facts.
 Take a look and see if you have made any of these nutrition facts mistakes.

 Serving sizes for food Nutrition Facts are regulated by the FDA.
 Reference Amounts Customarily Consumed (RACCs) are used to determine servings.
 The serving size declaration is made up of two parts: a "household measure term" followed by its metric equivalent in grams (g).
 For beverages, the household measures may be declared as either fluid ounces, cups, or fractions of a cup with the metric equivalent in milliliters (mL).
 The examples below show permitted declarations.

 Juice - "8 fl oz (240 mL)," or "1 cup (240 mL)" for multi-serving containers, or the container (e.g., "1 can") for single serving containers